JakobMiksch/osm2pgsql/CONTRIBUTING.md

 tablespace `tablespacetest` for tests that need tablespaces.

 BDD tests hide print statements by default.
-For development purposes they can be shown by adding these line to `tests/bdd/.behaverc`:
+For development purposes they can be shown by adding these lines to `tests/bdd/.behaverc`:

 ```
 color=False